-Our spinal cord injury lawyers have the experience, the skill, and the resources to provide aggressive representation for individuals and families devastated by spinal cord injuries.
+Our spine injury attorneys have the experience, the skill, and the resources to provide aggressive representation for individuals and families devastated by spinal cord injuries.
 We have extensive experience in a broad range of catastrophic spinal cord injuries caused by medical malpractice, auto accidents, aviation accidents, traumatic falls, and more.

-If you or a loved one has suffered a serious spinal cord injury caused by the negligence of another, contact our law offices for a thorough evaluation of your case.
+If you or a family member has suffered a serious spinal cord injury caused by the negligence of another, contact our law offices for a thorough evaluation of your case.
 We will provide you with an honest assessment, and will fight tirelessly on your behalf at every stage of the process.

 Spinal cord injuries can occur as a result of many things:

-- trauma, such as a car accident or fall that results in a spinal cord injury
+- trauma, such as a car accident or falls

 - failure to diagnose cauda equina syndrome